bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 ## CloudFormation (CFN) Basics

-CloudFormation is a tool which lets you create, update, and delete infrastructure at AWS in a consistent and repeatable way using templates.
+CloudFormation is a tool that lets you create, update, and delete infrastructure at AWS in a consistent and repeatable way using templates.

 [CloudFormation Resource Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)